Three6ty1/ak-wordle-icons/README.md

 # Instructions

 ## Expected results as of 28/06/2024
-There 325 Icons, 15 missing entries database due to icons being from CN.
+There 320 Icons, 15 missing entries database due to icons being from CN.

 1 Icon is Guard Amiya.

-There are total 310 operators in the database and the site says that there are 309 operators in global?
+There are total 305 operators in the database excluding IS and Amiya forms.

+The database is up to date with **Vivianas banner**.
+The next banner (not included) is **Degenbrecher banner**

 ## Update Database
 Download ***handbook_info_table.json*** and ***character_table.json*** from Aceship github